ljufa/rsplayer/README.md

 ### Planned code improvements
 - Replace Bulma CSS with a modern, maintained alternative.
-- Replace seed-rs with a newer, maintained framework.- Remove unnecessary `.unwrap()` and `.clone()` calls.
+- Replace seed-rs with a newer, maintained framework.
 - Replace `warp` with `axum` or `actix`.
-- Reduce code duplication in UI with generic functions and macros.

 ## Supported Platforms